 A legend says that the city of Phnom Penh was founded when an old woman named Penh discovered four images of Buddha that had come to rest on the banks of the Mekong River.
 She housed them on a nearby hill and the town that grew up here came to be known as Phnom Penh or “Hill of Penh”.
 At times beautiful and charming, at times chaotic and unattractive.
 Phnom Penh is a city of contradictions indeed.
 Extreme poverty and traces of the shocking past tragedy are not unnoticeable.
-On the other hand, the town centre presents opulent architecture.
+On the other hand, the town center presents opulent architecture.
 Myriads of monumental temples, golden pagodas along with the gorgeous French colonial mansions and tree-lined boulevards manifest the fact that this place was once known as the “Jewel of Indochina”.

-These days, Phnom Penh is a mixture of a strong religious tradition, cultural heritage and a fast growing modernity with a very unique atmosphere and plenty of rare things to see.
+These days, Phnom Penh is a mixture of a strong religious tradition, cultural heritage and a fast-growing modernity with a unique atmosphere and plenty of rare things to see.
 Travel Phnom penh to discover The famous Khmer hospitality blended with French legacy of cafes and patisseries awaits the visitors to the capital of Cambodia.

 1.SELF GUIDED WALKING TOUR (SIGHTSEEING)

-Phnom Penh is a pretty compact city and it is easily to walk around with a map in your hand.
-Explore the town centre at slow pace.
-During such an on foot-tour you will notice little details which would be otherwise left overlooked.
+Phnom Penh is a pretty compact city and it is easy to walk around with a map in your hand.
+Explore the town center at a slow pace.
+During such an on foot-tour, you will notice little details which would be otherwise left overlooked.
 Begin your day with an early morning walk along the Tonle Sap River starting at the legendary Wat Phnom temple and heading down to the south, towards the Royal Palace.
-Enjoy the bustling atmosphere of the central river front and stop for breakfast at one of the numerous cafes and French bakeries on the way.
-Visit the Royal Palace and the Silver Pagoda which is an awe-inspiring temple with jewelled Buddhas.
+Enjoy the bustling atmosphere of the central riverfront and stop for breakfast at one of the numerous cafes and French bakeries on the way.
+Visit the Royal Palace and the Silver Pagoda which is an awe-inspiring temple with jeweled Buddhas.
 These two attractions are absolute MUST-see.
-If you are not too tired pop in and seethe National Museum to learn about the Khmer culture and history.
+If you are not too tired pop in and see the National Museum to learn about the Khmer culture and history.